 A few years ago, I wrote a blog post about the differences between advertising and public relations.
 It’s been the most popular blog I’ve written, so I thought I’d do an update.
+You will learn the difference and it may inspire you to learn some new terminology such as internal comms agency, which relates to communications within an organisation, having all the knowledge possible is essential to succeed in these two types of fields so keep reading.
 Here it goes.

 Public relations and advertising have many differences, but often people confuse them.

 Public relations is about working with the media to raise awareness or shape opinion about a brand, product or service.
 A good PR professional knows what makes a good story, is aware of trends and understands what a reporter covers.
 Often, PR is viewed as more credible than an ad because the story is written by the reporter, and is not a paid ad.